Choosing More Sustainable Christmas Trees

 Rent a Christmas Tree

-Renting a Christmas tree allows you to enjoy the beauty and scent of a real tree without the long-term commitment.
+Renting a Christmas tree allows you to enjoy the beauty and scent of a real tree without commitment.
 One manager of a Christmas tree rental company says that he has up to 300 families renting the same trees each year – one family has even named their tree Colin (?)

 It’s important to water daily and use the right stand and keep it away from heat sources like fire, radiators and direct sunlight.
 Also keep an eye out for shedding needles, you may need to water more or change position.